 Work with our partners to record and interpret Shetland’s at risk coastal archaeology.

 Support the continuation of traditional Shetland boat building and boat handling skills.

 Making a Difference

-At Moder Dy we love sharing our expertise and knowledge.
-We are therefore delighted to be able to offer you carefully crafted, and engaging, not-for-profit maritime heritage workshops and events.
-You will be delighted to know, that whilst you are having a good time learning about Shetland's unique maritime heritage you are also helping to fund the provision of our maritime heritage schools and community outreach programmes!
+We are delighted to be able to offer you engaging, not-for-profit maritime heritage workshops and events.
+These workshops help us to fund our maritime heritage schools and community outreach programmes!